vblanco20-1/vulkan-guide/docs/chapter-0/code_walkthrough.md

 }
 ```
 Here we see our first proper code, in the shape of creating a SDL window.
-The first thing we do is to init the SDL library.
+The first thing we do is init the SDL library.
 The SDL library contains quite a few things, so we have to send a flag of what do we want to use.
-SDL_INIT_VIDEO tells SDL that we want the main windowing functionality (it also includes basic input events like keys or mouse).
+SDL_INIT_VIDEO tells SDL that we want the main windowing functionality.
+That also includes basic input events like keys or mouse.

 Once SDL has been initialized, we use it to create a window.
 The window is stored on the `_window` member for later use.

 Because SDL is a C library, it does not support constructors and destructors, and things have to get deleted manually.

-If the window is created, it also has to get destroyed.
+If the window is created, it also has to be destroyed.

 vk_engine.cpp, line 29
 ```cpp
 void VulkanEngine::cleanup()
 {
 	if (_isInitialized) {
 		SDL_DestroyWindow(_window);
 	}
 }
 ```
 In a similar way that we did `SDL_CreateWindow`, we need to do `SDL_DestroyWindow` This will destroy the window for the program.
 Over time, we will add more logic into this cleanup function.
-While its not completely necessary to cleanup properly (the OS will delete everything for us anyway), its good practise to do it.
+While its not completely necessary to cleanup properly, as the OS will delete everything for us anyway when the program terminates, its good practice to do it.

+vk_engine.cpp, line 37
 ```cpp
 void VulkanEngine::draw()
 {